wumm-project/wumm-project.github.io/TMC-Statutes.md

 ---
 layout: default
-title: TMC-Bylaws
+title: TMC-Statutes
 ---

-# Bylaws of the International Council of TRIZ Masters
+# Statutes of the International Council of TRIZ Masters

 This is a (not authorised) English translations of the Russian original at
 <https://triz-summit.ru/certif/master/ustav/>